wtodom/rocket-lawyer-db-challenge/README.md

 #### Tests

 Tests can be run with `python3 tests.py`.
-Optionally add the

 #### Dump Info